paulbutcher/ScalaMock/_user_guide/061_sharing_scalatest.md

    val heaterMock = mock[Heater]
    val coffeeMachine = new CoffeeMachine(waterContainerMock, heaterMock)

-   // you can set common expectations in suite scope (heaterMock.isReady _).expects().returning(true)
+   // you can set common expectations in the suite scope (heaterMock.isReady _).expects().returning(true)

    // and perform common test setup